Clara Bow ~ The It Girl's Unhappy Life

 Clara Bow was Hollywood's It Girl but her personal life was filled with heartbreak and tragedy

 She was born Clara Gordon Bow on July 29, 1905, in Brooklyn, New York.
-Her mother Sarah suffered from psychosis due to epilepsy.
-Tragically Sarah was institutionalized after she tried to kill Clara with a butcher knife.
-With her mother out of the house her alcoholic father Robert Bow started sexually abusing her.
-When she was sixteen Clara entered a a contest in Motion Picture magazine and won a screen test.
-She made her film debut int he 1922 drama Beyond The Rainbow.
-The beautiful brunette signed a contract with Preferred Pictures and in 1924 she was chosen to be a Wampas Baby Star.
+Sadly her mother, Sarah Bow, suffered from psychosis due to epilepsy.
+Sarah was institutionalized after she tried to kill young Clara with a butcher knife.
+Unfortunately after her mother was sent away her alcoholic father, Robert Bow, started sexually abusing her.
+When she was sixteen she entered a contest in Motion Picture magazine and won a screen test.
+Clara made her film debut in the 1922 silent drama Beyond The Rainbow.
+The beautiful redhead was offered a contract with Preferred Pictures.
+Then she was chosen to be one of the Wampas Baby Stars of 1924.
 During this time she also posed nude for photographer Alfred Cheney Johnston.
 In 1925 she appeared in fourteen films including The Plastic Age, Parisian Love, and The Primrose Path.
-Clara was cast as a carefree flapper in the 1927 comedy It.
-The film made her a superstar and from then on she was known as "The It Girl".
+While filming Mantrap in 1926 she started dating director Victor Fleming.
+She was cast as a carefree flapper in the 1927 comedy It.
+The film was a huge hit and made her a superstar.
+From then on she was known as "The It Girl".
 Next she starred in the hit drama Wings which won the Academy Award for Best Picture.
-By 1929 she was the top female box-office star in the country and was getting forty-five thousand fan letters a month.

 Clara BowClara Bow